gwenzek/SublimeSetWindowTitle/README.md

 * (Linux) For some reason some chars aren't displayed correctly.

 * (Windows) The plugin is more brittle on Windows, some features have been disabled as a consequence.
+In particular you'll have to manually select windows before their name is changed.
 If you have knowledge of the `user32` API we might use your help !

 ## Thanks